danielfenske/f3-challenge-accepted/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Firing up the front-end
+# Firing up the back-end

 TODO